talwrii/inotify_httpd/README.md

 * Only tested with *Firefox*.
 * The actions that cause refresh could be a lot more targeted: changing an unrelated but watched file may result in a browser refresh.

+* There are no automated tests of behaviour.

 # Alternatives and prior work